 If you enjoy the outdoors, Lennox & Addington is a great place to be.
 There are many trails to hike or ride, and nearly countless lakes and rivers to explore.

 Growing up I spent a lot of time at my grandparents' cottage on Beaver Lake.
 Most every day I could be found either in my Pop's old fishing boat, or paddling along the shoreline in a canoe.

 Fast forward twenty-plus years and, despite my childhood love of being out on the water, I rarely had the opportunity to do so.
 Life is busy and time flies.

-It wasn't until a friend encouraged me to take a 'test drive' in her kayak last spring that I remembered how much fun it was to be on the water.
+It wasn't until a friend encouraged me to take a 'test drive' in her kayak a couple years back that I remembered how much fun it was to be on the water.
 You see nature from an unspoiled perspective that you don't get by standing on shore.